sriharikapu/ion/README.md

 There were several considerations for selecting the current code base.

   - Stop ongoing attacks
-  - **Long term goal has been reached**: our source code has been updated to be more closely in line with bitcoin's code base.
+  - **Long term goal has been reached**: our source code has been updated to be more closely in line with ion's code base.
   - Improved stability of the core
   - Enhanced interface of the wallet
   - More regular (and secure) difficulaty algorithm (Dark Gravitiy Wave)